Getting Started with Kavi Software

 S

-A script or automated tool that searches web site pages for email addresses, which it copies and saves.
-Scrapers are one way that spammers gather email addresses.
-Kavi software tools are designed to protect email addresses from scrapers where possible.
+A script or automated tool that searches website pages for email addresses, which it copies and saves.
+Scrapers are one way that spammers gather email addresses, so Kavi applications are designed to protect email addresses from scrapers wherever possible.

 Security certificates are necessary to establish a secure connection using the SSL protocol.
 Security certificates contain information about the certificate's owner, who issued the certificate, a unique identification number, and an encrypted key that can be used to verify the contents of the certificate.
 Security certificates are usually purchased from a third-party supplier and are typically valid from one to five years.